-We are a startup leading the charge to bring robotic solutions to solve the most pressing problems in agriculture.
-We want corn growers to choose Rowbot because they know the future can have higher yields, healthier soils, and less waste.
+We are a startup leading the charge to bring small, robotic solutions to solve the most pressing problems in agriculture.
+Our solutions deliver higher profitability while improving stewardship.

 Rowbot was founded in 2012 by three entrepreneurial brothers.
 Charlie Bares is a large-scale dairyman and corn grower from NY State.
 Kent Cavender-Bares is an environmental scientist, who trained as an agricultural engineer and is based in Minnesota.
 John Bares is a co-founder of Carnegie Robotics, a robotics team that has deep experience designing and manufacturing high-quality products for agriculture and other markets.

 Kent Cavender-Bares, CEO

 Kent's vision for creating the future of robotic farming starts with the needs of both the plant and the farmer.
 His driving motivation is to make it easy for farmers to use all of their inputs more efficiently.
 As CEO, he defines Rowbot's solutions, works with investors, manages operations and charts out IP strategy.
 He holds a B.S. in agricultural and biological engineering from Cornell, a M.S. in environmental engineering from Stanford, and a Ph.D. in environmental engineering from MIT.
 Prior leadership roles in environmental non-profits.
 Kent grew up operating and repairing farm equipment.